 Units represent the beneficial interest of each participant in the net assets of a Portfolio.
 Contributions to and distributions from the portfolios are subject to terms and limitations defined in the Participation Agreement between the participant and the Trust.
 Contributions and distributions are recorded upon receipt of the participant's instructions in good order, based on the next determined net asset value per unit.
-Net investment income and net realized gains accumulate in the net asset value of each Portfolio and are not separately distributed to participants.
+Net investment income, which includes realized and unrealized gains and losses, accumulate in the net asset value of each Portfolio and are not separately distributed to participants.